grimradical/docker-puppet-rack/README.md

 a custom `puppet.conf`, `hiera.yaml`, and/or `auth.conf`, the container will
 use those files instead of the defaults.

+There is another container, running the same image as above, that acts as the CA. It exposes port 8140 to an upstream reverse-proxy.
+This container expects the same SSL and config volume mounts as the container above

 There is another container running nginx, that handles SSL termination, reverse-proxying, and load-balancing.
 Port 8140 on this container can be exposed to the world; this is the host/port that agents should connect to.
 This